 He recorded Charles and Lilian Sandburg as renters.
-The order of houses visited by the census taker was Frank Smith, Chester Wright, Sandburg and Jacob Mueller.
+The order of houses visited by the census taker was Frank Smith, Chester Wright, Sandburg and Jacob and Catherine Mueller.
 Carl used Charles as his first name from childhood since it sounded more American.
 His occupation was listed as Clerk in the Mayor's Office.

 The legal description for Mueller's and Smith's lots from the 1926 Milwaukee tax rolls shows they lived in the Maple Wood subdivision.
 The subdivision map at the Milwaukee County Register of Deeds shows Frederick Kirchman surveyed it for Charles L. Dana and Frank A. Conrad in 1892.
 Maple Wood consisted of two blocks with 40 lots each and was bounded by Johnson St. (W. Fairview Ave.), Hawley Rd.
 Morgan St. (W. Dixon St.) and Government Ave.
 (S. 60th St.).
 Dana St. split it in half.
 The search for Sandburg's home narrowed down to Lots 30-40 in Block 1 fronting Johnson St.